elastic/kibana/x-pack/plugins/monitoring/dev_docs/reference/indices.md

 With the change to [package-driven collection](data_collection_modes.md#package-driven-collection), data will be stored in data streams under the `metrics-*` index pattern.

 Additionally, in version 8.0 only, Enterprise Search metrics are published to the `metricbeat-*` index pattern.
 This was a bug and corrected in 8.1 ([kibana-pr2981](https://github.com/elastic/beats/pull/29871)).

+And finally if using the standalone metricbeat modules with `xpack.enabled: false`, they will write data into the `metricbeat-*` index pattern.
+Stack Monitoring UI was never adapted to read this data, so it would only be available for custom dashboards.

 ## Mapping sources